NBISweden/canvas-integrations/README.md

 docker run --rm --volume "`pwd`:/data" --user `id -u`:`id -g` pandoc/latex <input_file.md> -o <output_file.html>
 ```

+Trouble with embedding images / page width?
+[Check the code from the Tools for Rep. Research](https://github.com/NBISweden/workshop-reproducible-research/blob/canvas/pages/upload-page-to-canvas.sh).

 ### Create personal token for Canvas API

 The Canvas LMS provides an [API](https://canvas.instructure.com/doc/api/), which can be used for creating/updating/deleting pages (and much more).
 To create a page with the html file produced in the previous step, a personal token needs to be created in the Canvas UI.
 Detailed instructions for creating a personal token can be found [here](https://canvas.instructure.com/doc/api/file.oauth.html#manual-token-generation).